The ETFs below are my current top favourites for a 2026 general investment portfolio for a UK investor.

 The table below gives you the essential ETF details...

 Exchange rates for EU and USA are not predicted to change much in 2026.
 In 2025, the USD exchange rate caused USA stocks to perform badly for UK investors with the S&P 500 losing approx 8% in terms of UK £GBP.
-With a more constant exchange rate expected in 2026, USA stocks should do better than they did in 2025.
+With a more constant exchange rate expected in 2026, USA stocks should do better than they did in 2025 for UK investors.

-I haven't listed it, but nuclear/uranium should do well in the long term and just at the moment, this sector is a bargain.
-Something like NUCG might be worth holding for the long term if you buy it now.
+I haven't listed it above, but nuclear/uranium should do well in the long term but just at the moment, this sector is a bargain.
+Something like NUCG(acc.) might be worth holding for the long term if you buy it now.
+National grids require large turbines for stability and nuclear is the only green way this can be achieved in 90% of cases.

 For individual companies in 2026, take a look at some of my previous blog articles.The above is for information only and is not financial advice - please do your own research.